bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

                     }
                 })
             )
-            // In our case there should be just one input not spend with the asseId return unspents = txList.filter((tx) => inputTransactions.indexOf(tx.id) === -1)
+            // In our case there should be just one input not spend with the assetId return unspents = txList.filter((tx) => inputTransactions.indexOf(tx.id) === -1)
         })